XcalableMP/manual/en/shadow_reflect.rst

 .. note::
    Distributed arrays in a cyclic manner cannot have shadow.

-Widths on upper/lower bounds are different
+Widths of lower/upper bounds are different
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For some programs, it is natural that the widths of the shadow area on the lower and upper bounds are different.